 Considered the healthy staple of the lunchbox, muesli bars rather disappointingly pack a sugary punch.
 Sometimes more than a chocolate bar.
 Similarly, fruit rolls, jelly, snack bars, fruit snacks and more are high often in added sugar and not a nutritious source of energy to get us (or our kids) through the day.

 Sub these out for sugar-free or low-sugar alternatives, or better yet, make your own snacks!
-It could be a nut, seed and coconut chip scroggin mix; cheese and carrot sticks; veggie sticks and hummus; or our yummy mocha coconut bites.
+It could be a nut, seed and coconut chip scroggin mix; cheese and carrot sticks; veggie sticks and hummus; or our yummy nutty banana bread bites.

 Drinks and juice